TokaEid/RigidClusterAnalysis/README.md

 # RigidClusterAnalysis
 These files were my first python project.
 It was before I had had any python training or experience and I basically learned as I went.
 Humorously, these codes are quite inefficient and clearly show how weak my Python skills were.
+I endeavor to return to this project later and rewrite these codes in a much more efficient manner to highlight how I've grown as a programmer over the years.